worldassociation/world-association/README.md

 ## Mission

-The mission of the Association is to democratically solve humanity's pressing global challenges.
+The mission of the Association is to provide democratic solutions to our pressing global challenges.

 ## Projects